 A recalled member shall have twenty-one (21) days following mailing of the layoff notice to report to duty, unless a different date is otherwise agreed to by the City and the member.
-A member that does not respond within twenty-one (21) days will be removed from the recall list.
 No part-time Police Officer shall be recalled unless all members who have been laid off are recalled, do not timely respond to the recall notice, or refuse recall by written notice to the City.